cecelot/site/src/pages/p/first-steps-with-racket.md

 ];
 ```

 Reloading VSCode and... nope, same error message as before.
-At this point, I turned to the wider internet, and after some searching, came across [this issue on Nixpkgs' repository](https://github.com/NixOS/nixpkgs/issues/209660) and [this issue comment](https://github.com/NixOS/nixpkgs/issues/209660#issuecomment-1761191971), which is the exact issue I'm facing!
+At this point, I turned to the wider internet, and after some searching, I come across [this issue on Nixpkgs' repository](https://github.com/NixOS/nixpkgs/issues/209660) and [this issue comment](https://github.com/NixOS/nixpkgs/issues/209660#issuecomment-1761191971), which is the exact issue I'm facing!

 This is the comment in question: